birdandhike.com logo

 Watch Out

 Other than the standard warnings about the desert...
-Joe May Road generally is a good dirt road, but it runs out into wild and remote country.
+Joe May Road generally is a good dirt road, at least out to the old corral, but it runs out into wild and remote country.
 There are no services or developments of any kind.
-Cell phones probably work, but don't count on it.
+Cell phones should work, but don't count on it.
 Bring water and food, a good spare tire, a shovel, tools, a tow rope, bailing wire (I learned the hard way) and anything else that you might need to survive a night stuck out in the desert.

 While out there, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, this road leads to remote country, so be sure to bring the 10 Essentials.
 This is a wildlife refuge, so pay extra attention to respecting the land.